-Golf Guide to Northern Ireland
+Golf guide to Northern Ireland

-The inside track on where to play in one of the World’s best golf destinations.
+The inside track on where to play in one of the world’s best golf destinations.
 Read up below or listen to our very own experiences of this incredible region…

-Northern Ireland is home to two of the world’s greatest golf courses.
-How could you mention this small country without the names of Royal County Down and Royal Portrush (Dunluce) coming to mind?
 They are both revered, both links, both thrilling and just 90 miles apart.
 And yet they are so totally different.
 Sit down in a bar and you’ll hear links aficionados battling over which course is better.
 It’s Old Tom Morris vs. Harry Colt, which is unfair on Colt as he played a significant hand in Royal County Down’s evolution, too.
 It matters little for it is an argument no one can truly win.
 Both links are astoundingly good.

 Toss in the Open Championship, which was held at Royal Portrush in 2019, and you will undoubtedly become one of those links aficionados yourself.
 You won’t be short of bars in which to have that argument, either, especially if you end up in Portrush’s Harbour Bar, where you might find yourself chatting to Darren Clarke, over a pint of the black stuff.

 The quality and drama of the North’s links is not limited to the big two.
 Castlerock and Portstewart, practically next door to Royal Portrush, also carry impressive reputations, while the second courses at Royal County Down (Annesley) and Royal Portrush (Valley) give each Royal an added attraction.